appemit/appemit/README.md

 2) Customers are used to using browsers to handle a variety of business, can call the IE kernel.

-3) Gamers, banks, hospitals, power, hardware, and other enterprise customers using dll, ActiveX, flash and other files need to be required.
+3) Gamers, banks, hospitals, power, hardware, and other enterprise customers using dll, ActiveX,ocx, flash and other files need to be required.

 Program Name AppEmit.exe